cascrielflexso/customwidgetSAC/README.md

 ### The result :
 ![alt text](CustomWidget.gif)

+- The properties of the widget are stored in a SAP Analytics Cloud model.
+	- Image link to online stored location (f.e.
+GitHub Page or Google Image)
+	- Measure data is retrieved through the data binding configured in the builder panel
+	- dynamic colors are configured in the WebComponent Script
+	- Hover actions can be configured with HTML/CSS/JS

 ### TO DO
 - Add button with link to order in S/4HANA System
 ### Links :